 Dry needling is an increasingly popular technique used by Physiotherapists, Chiropractors, Osteopaths, and some massage therapists where a fine needle is gently inserted into certain areas of the body.
-This is very similar to Acupuncture, and many people often ask us what the difference is between dry needling and acupuncture.
+This is very similar to Acupuncture, and many people often ask us what the difference is between the two.
 In short, dry needling is a form of acupuncture, however the differences lie within the theory and philosophy of how they work.
 Acupuncture is based on traditional eastern medicine where the needles aim to restore the flow of energy in the body, whereas dry needling is based on western medicine, where the needles are used to target trigger points (aka ‘knots’, or tender areas) within the muscle itself.

 The main benefit of dry needling is that it can reach into deeper areas, beneath the skin, where our hands or other instruments can not.
 This can help relieve pain, decrease muscle spasm, promote blood flow into the area, and stimulate the muscles.
 This has been shown to be useful for some people with neck pain, headaches (cervicogenic, tension, and migraine), shoulder pain, back pain, knee pain (osteoarthritis), and foot pain (plantar fasciitis).
 In our clinical experience, not everyone benefits from this therapy, but it can be very useful for some and can be a good option to trial to see if it helps.